 26. Describe the location of water sources.

-The water source is the lake.
-See Annex B FOX-3 Site Plan Drawing.
+The water source is the lake north of the airstrip.
+See the FOX-3 Site Plan Drawing (page 8 of attachment "Q3 - FOX-3 Site Description").

 27. Estimated water use (in cubic metres/day):